bglendenning/itemtimingtrainer/README.md

 Clone the repository and open `index.html` in a web browser.
 In addition to the item timing aspect of the project, a simple target practice activity is provided.
-The intent is to give the player an activity to perform while practicing timing in order to simulate--to a much smaller degree--the distracting multitasking required by arena FPS games.
+The intent is to give the player an activity to perform while practicing timing in order to simulate&mdash;to a much smaller degree&mdash;the distracting multitasking required by arena FPS games.

 The timescale can be adjusted in increments of _1_.
 This will multiply the rate at which the timer seconds accrue, allowing players to introduce greater challenge as they adapt to the tasks.
 Score is multiplied by the timescale.